GeneratedArt/deco-pt/about.md

 bodyClass: page-about
 ---

-GeneratedArt is a creative platform that specializes in generative art exhibitions and offers a wide range of computational services for artists, organizations, and anyone looking to explore the world of generative art.
+GeneratedArt is an innovative platform dedicated to the realm of generative art.
+Our driving purpose is to breathe life into the spaces we occupy by harnessing the power of algorithmic art, drawing inspiration from nature and abstract data.

 ![About](/images/illustrations/about.png)